NH Species List & photos

 through my association with these clubs.
 My other interests include hobbyist electronics and woodworking.
 All my hobby

-interests have converged on my New Hampshire Mineral Species Display project.
+interests have converged on my New Hampshire Mineral Species Display project and on building this mindatnh.org web site.

 (back to top)